GaneshJayaram97/UpStreamApp/README.md

 Here, Kafka acts as a data pipeline where it can be consumed by [this](https://github.com/GaneshJayaram97/DownStreamApp) Spring application

-Data can be ingested to elasticsearch and kafka through REST API exposed.
+Data can be ingested to elasticsearch and kafka through REST API exposed as well.
 API details mentioned on the usage section below

 All the components required for installing / running this application has been packaged in a docker-compose file and details on achieving the same is present in Usage Section